How to return a table in PostgreSQL function

-In this PostgreSQL tutorial, I will show you how to return a record using the PostgreSQL function.
-You will understand the syntax of the function and also you will create one simple function to understand how you can define your own function with different parameters.
+In this PostgreSQL tutorial, I will demonstrate how to return table from function in PostgreSQL function.
+You will understand the syntax of the function, and you will also create a simple function to know how you can define your function with different parameters.

-Sometimes you need to write the same logic, queries and calculations again and again to get the required information from the database, and writing the same thing is not good and is time-consuming.
+Sometimes, you need to write the same logic, queries, and calculations repeatedly to retrieve the required information from the database, and repeating the same task is not only inefficient but also time-consuming.
 PostgreSQL has a solution for this, and that is called functions.

-A function is named in PostgreSQL that contains a set of logic, calculations and queries for particular tasks.
-The function accepts an input value and based on the given input value, the function can give different results using the same logic or queries which is defined in it.
+A function in PostgreSQL is a named entity that contains a set of logic, calculations, and queries for specific tasks.
+The function accepts an input value and, based on the given input value, it can produce different results using the same logic or queries that are defined within it.

 The function in PostgreSQL can be called multiple times with different input values.
-With the help of function, PostgreSQL provides the reusability of the code.
+With the help of functions, PostgreSQL enables code reusability.

-The syntax to create a function PostgreSQL is given below.
+The syntax for creating a function in PostgreSQL is provided below.

 CREATE OR REPLACE FUNCTION function_name( parameter_name parameter_type )